Why New Sales Leaders Fail

 “People Don’t Care How Much You Know Until They Know How Much You Care” Theodore Roosevelt

 I realized that this was the key to establishing myself as a leader.
-People didn’t care about my successes, my vision or plans.
+People didn’t care about my successes, my vision or my plans.
 They wanted to know that I cared about them as people.

 Things You Should Do in Your First 90 Days